3dApothecary-xyz/FunctionalTest/README.md

     * If a NewHat3 is on the board execute `python ~/python/enableKatapult.py` which will enable Katapult and the DFU LED will flash on and off regularly
     * Else Press `RESET` twice quickly which will enable Katapult and the DFU LED will flash on and off regularly

-63. Check for Katapult active by verifying the flashing LED on KGP 4x2209 and use the `ls /dev/serial/by-id` to check if has a USB address using `ls /dev/serial/by-id`
+63. Check for Katapult active by verifying the flashing LED on KGP 4x2209 and then enter `ls /dev/serial/by-id` to display the USB Device Address

 ![Katapult Active](images/Katapult_Active.png)